wholder/RglComm/README.md

   **`java -cp RigolComm.jar RigolScan`**

 ## Caution
-Be careful when usiing commends that switch modes, such as issuing a **`:MEASure:CURRent:DC?`** command when the instrument is connected to a voltage source, as this can damage the instrument.
+Be careful when using commends that switch modes, such as issuing a **`:MEASure:CURRent:DC?`** command when the instrument is connected to a voltage source, as this can damage the instrument.

 ### Requirements
 Java 8 JDK, or later must be installed in order to compile the code.
 There is also a [**Runnable JAR file**](https://github.com/wholder/RigolComm/blob/master/out/artifacts/RigolComm_jar) included in the checked in code that you can download.
 On a Mac, just double click the **`RigolComm.jar`** file and it should start.
 However, you'll probably have to right click and select "Open" the  first time you run RigolComm due to new Mac OS X security checks.
 You should also be able to run the JAR file on Windows or Linux systems, but you'll need to have a Java 8 JRE, or later installed and follow the appropriate process for each needed to run an executable JAR file.